Akomal/RED-Task/README.md

 3. Copy the DAG file (ETL.py) to the DAGs directory of your Apache Airflow installation.

-4. Access the Airflow web interface and trigger the DAG manually or let it run according to its schedule.
+4. Access the Airflow web interface and trigger the DAG manually.

 # Note